PIA: FG tasks CEOs of new regulators on petroleum industry growth

-THE Federal Government yesterday challenged the Chief Executive Officers of the Upstream Regulatory Commission and the Nigerian Midstream & Downstream Petroleum Regulatory Authority (NPRA) on the growth of the oil and gas industry, following drop in direct investment into the sector.
+THE Federal Government, yesterday, challenged the Chief Executive Officers of the Upstream Regulatory Commission and the Nigerian Midstream & Downstream Petroleum Regulatory Authority, NPRA, on the growth of the oil and gas industry, following a drop in direct investment into the sector.

-The Minister of State Petroleum Resources, Chief Timipre Sylva who gave the charge in Abuja while inaugurating Mr. Gbenga Komolafe as the CEO of the Upstream Regulatory Commission and Mr. Farouk Ahmed as CEO of NPRA, said the government expects exponential growth in the industry with the coming of the Petroleum Industry Act (PIA).
+The Minister of State Petroleum Resources, Chief Timipre Sylva, who gave the charge in Abuja while inaugurating Mr. Gbenga Komolafe as the CEO of the Upstream Regulatory Commission and Mr. Farouk Ahmed as CEO of NPRA, said the government expected exponential growth in the industry with the coming of the Petroleum Industry Act, PIA.

 “Therefore the agencies have taken off because they now have clear leadership and today’s event marks that beginning for the new agencies”.

-He tasked the CEOs on the need for smooth take off of the agencies adding that “from the effective date of the PIA those agencies are in place but unfortunately there were no leadership so they could not take off but now there is nothing to wait for”.
+The minister tasked the CEOs on the need for smooth take off of the agencies, adding that “from the effective date of the PIA, those agencies are in place but unfortunately there were no leadership so they could not take off but now there is nothing to wait for.”

+”A lot of companies and investors took and a sit-down and watch approach, but the PIA has now clarified the framework around the sector, I don’t see anything stopping investors from coming in,” he said.

-He described the CEOs as “industry and competent people” that should hit the ground running, saying Nigerians should “brace up for exponential growth in the oil and gas”.
+The minister described the CEOs as “industry and competent people” that should hit the ground running, adding that Nigerians should “brace up for exponential growth in the oil and gas”.

-Speaking on the fate of the Director of the Department of Petroleum Resources and the Executive Secretary of the Petroleum Pricing Regulatory Agency (PPPRA), the Minister noted that the agencies have ceased to exist with the coming of the PIA.
+Speaking on the fate of the Director of the Department of Petroleum Resources and the Executive Secretary of the Petroleum Pricing Regulatory Agency, PPPRA, the minister noted that the agencies had ceased to exist, with the coming of the PIA.

-Specifically, he stressed that while the law provided for the transfer of career staff in the old institutions into the new ones, political appointees was not covered.
+Specifically, he stressed that while the law provided for the transfer of career staff in the old institutions into the new ones, political appointees were not covered.

 “It is very clear that those agencies do not exist anymore.
 The law also provides for the staff, the jobs in those agencies are protected but that doesn’t cover unfortunately the CEOs who were on political appointments”.